tmarback/ModularCommands/README.md

 OBS: Like for main commands, if a subcommand has lower precedence than another subcommand in a signature conflict, it effectively loses that signature (other signatures it may have that are not part of the conflict are not affected), even if the subcommand that replaces it is disabled.

 ## Command Execution
 Whenever a command is triggered by a message and executed, its `ICommand#execute(CommandContext)` method will be called.
+If the command was made through a `CommandBuilder`, this means that the `Executor` specified with `CommandBuilder#onExecute(Executor)` is called.
-(`// TODO: what replaces execute() in the builder and annotation ways`)
+(`// TODO: what replaces execute() in the annotation way`)

 The `CommandContext` given can provide all the important information about the command, such as who called it, where it was called from, its args, etc (it also provides the MessageReceivedEvent and corresponding IMessage that triggered the command, and the called ICommand itself, if you need it).
 It also provides a ready-made `MessageBuilder` for a reply (whether it is set to the same channel the message came from or a private channel to the message sender depends on the `replyPrivately` setting of the command that was called [more precisely, the most specific subcommand]).
 If the parent commands of a subcommand are also executed (see the `Subcommands` section), they will all receive the _exact same_ CommandContext as the most specific subcommand.
 This means that the args will not include any of their aliases, and they are all given the same `MessageBuilder`.
 However, the `CommandContext` also provides a way to store any `Object` inside it and retrieve it later, so if you want to do some common processing in a certain command and get the results in its subcommands, you can store that result in the `CommandContext` as a single object and retrieve it later (don't forget to cast it back) when the subcommand is executed! (also don't forget to specify in the subcommands that the parent should be executed).

 If, in your execution method, you need to call a method that throws `RateLimitException`, `MissingPermissionsException`, or `DiscordException`, you are encouraged to just let it float up (note that the `execute` method declares all those exceptions).
 Particularly for `RateLimitException`s, the command is called through Discord4J's request builder, if you let it float up the execution will be reattempted automatically (so seriously, don't bother catching those).
 The other exceptions are logged automatically.

 If the command fails for some expected reason (`MissingPermissions` or `Discord` exceptions, user that called the command does not have all required permissions, etc), the command's `ICommand#onFailure(CommandContext,FailureReason)` method will be called, being given the context of the command and a value of the `FailureReason` enum that identifies why exactly it failed, and you can use that if you want to do something in case of those expected failures.
 Oppositely, if the command is successfully executed, the `ICommand#onSuccess(CommandContext)` method will be called (after the delay given by the command's `onSuccessDelay` property), so you can use it if you need to do some post-processing when the command was successfully executed.
 Again, don't catch `RateLimitException`s for the same reason, and you can let `MissingPermissions` and `Discord` exceptions float up to be auto-logged.
+With the `CommandBuilder`, these operations can be specified with `CommandBuilder#onSuccess(Executor)` and `CommandBuilder#onFailure(FailureHandler)`.

 OBS: The `onFailure` and `onSuccess` operations are only called for the most specific subcommand.
 So even if the command says that its parent (and maybe other ancestors) should be excuted, only its own success and failure handlers will be used.